Last updated: October 18th, 2023

 Is 5000 mm waterproof good for a tent?

-A waterproof rating of 5000mm is some of the best waterproof tent material on the market and will definitely keep you dry.
+A waterproof rating of 5000mm is excellent, but even if you have the best waterproof tent material on the market, remember that you need adequate vents too.

 How can I make my tent more waterproof?